Mohamed-said-salah/QR-PRO-APP/README.md

-# QR PRO : QR Code and Barcode Scanner 📱
+# QR PRO : QR & Barcode Scanner 📱

 It's a play store app to Scan and Create any types of QR Codes and access them anytime, anywhere by saving them online to your account.